Building AI-Ready Trust & Safety Teams

 Can policy experts learn this?
 Usually, yes.
 Policy engineering is fundamentally about clear communication and structured thinking, which are skills most T&S professionals already have.

 But assess early.
 Some people find prompt engineering intuitive and energizing.
 Others struggle no matter how much training they receive.
-Give your team a low-stakes experiment early.
-For example, have them transform one simple policy into a prompt and test it.
-See who gets excited and who gets frustrated.

 AI Literacy